TomHemery/OpenGLGraphicsCoursework/README.md

 Performance is heavily GPU dependent, the models present in the scene have several thousand polygons each.

-Please find the .EXE precompiled within the "Debug" folder
+Please find the .EXE precompiled within the "Build" folder
 	- double click to run
 	- wait for loading (This takes a minute or so - check the terminal to see progress)